k3d3/3d3Paste/README.md

 This will return a link to the paste in raw form.
 You may also remove the initial r to access the web version of the paste, for example http://3d3.ca/pa

 The format, password and title are all optional.
-You may also remove the initial r to access the web version of the paste.

 To submit a URL to shorten: